 Communication between staff and consistency when applying this policy is paramount if it is to be successful.
 Staff are expected to share with each other particular concerns about any individual child or particularly positive actions by a child.
-A book will be kept in classrooms which will act as a log of wrong choices.
+CPOMs to be used to log incidents of poor behaviour.

 Communication with parents is also important.
 Our aim is to inform parents as early as possible about behaviour, good or bad.
+Parents need to know about good days as well as when things aren't good.
 We don't see informing parents as a sanction within itself but merely as information giving in the spirit of partnership.
 When contacting parents officially for meetings they should, because of open communication prior to the event, never be surprised.
 We also expect parents to contact us if anything happens outside of school which may affect a child's behaviour in school.

+If an item not allowed is brought into school, it will be taken off them and returned to the family at the end of the day.
 Clearly, children can make the wrong choice to varying degrees and as a result we have developed a series of reminders.